nevans/d_heap/README.md

 See https://en.wikipedia.org/wiki/D-ary_heap#Analysis for deeper analysis.

+However, what this simple count of comparisons misses is the extent to which modern compilers can optimize code (e.g. by unrolling the comparison loop to execute on registers) and more importantly how well modern processors are at pipelined speculative execution using branch prediction, etc.  Benchmarks should be run on the _exact same_ hardware platform that production code will use, as the sift-down operation is especially sensitive to good pipelining.

 ## Comparison performance

 It is often useful to use external scores for otherwise uncomparable values.